nx-lr/32chars-js/README.md

 Sometimes, the program does not encode specific substrings as we either have formed them and stored them in the global object or are magically created by manipulating primitive values, such as `function`, `Array`, `undefined`, `object`, and more.

 - The `slice` returns consecutive characters within a substring by specifying a start and optional end index, for instance, `fin` and `fine` from `undefined`.
-- The `repeat` method can repeat a "factored" substring many times, using a regular expression to determine the shortest pattern within the substring and how much it repeats.
+- The `repeat` method repeats a substring.
+We use a regular expression to determine the shortest pattern within the substring and how much it repeats.
 - The `split` and `join` method is used to join an array of "strings" with a string as its delimiter.
-Then, using regular expressions, we determine the optimal substring to delimit that is not a space.
+Then, using regular expressions, we determine the optimal substring to delimit, then we recursively split and encode both the substrings and the delimiter.
 - The `replace` method is used to replace one or all substrings of a substring through insertion, deletion, or substitution to turn it into something similar.
 We would use a string difference checker.

 We form a subset of all the strings from this step.
 The rest are stored in later statements, but before compilation, the compiler builds a derivation tree from the substrings it has captured from the input.
 The stems are either non-string values cast into strings or strings we have already defined.